-The Endocannabinoid System is a cell signalling system which has been around for roughly 500 million years and is present in every vertebrate (animals with spines) today.
-The ECS plays a crucial role in regulating a large number of functions and processes in the body that include:
+The ECS is a cell signaling system which has been around for roughly 500 million years as well as being present in every single vertebrate (animals with spines) today, and it plays a crucial role in regulating a large number of functions and processes in the body that include:

-The ECS is also involved in brain development when we are young, playing a key role in synaptogenesis (creation of new synapses) and synaptic pruning (removal of redundant synapses).
+The ECS is also involved in brain development when we are young—helping with synaptogenesis (creation of new synapses) and synaptic pruning (removal of redundant synapses).

 The ECS is made up of three parts:

-The Endocannabinoids are naturally occurring molecules produced in our bodies, which are similar to cannabinoids (found in the plant).
-There are two key endocannabinoids;
+These are naturally occurring molecules produced in our bodies, which are similar to cannabinoids (found in the plant).
+There are two key endocannabinoids.

-The Receptors are spread throughout the body and there are two kinds;
+These are spread throughout the body, and there are two kinds:

 - Fatty acid amide hydrolase (responsible for the breakdown of Anandamide)